 This post may contain affiliate links.
 Please read our Disclosure Policy.

-One bite and you will be hooked on this easy-to-make dessert.
 You can also do what I like to do: make a double batch and freeze one gluten free lemon loaf for another time.
 If you love lemon, you also need to try this Gluten Free Lemon Pound Cake recipe!
+I have a lot of great gluten-free lemon recipes on the blog because our lemon tree is so prolific.

 This was drop-dead delicious!
 I stuck to the recipe as written but halved the glaze amount.
 I poured the glaze over the cake while it was still warm and still in its pan.
 It soaked in beautifully.
 I let it cool completely before removing it from the pan.”